Continence Service

 How to access this service

-Family, carers, case managers and patients can contact Caulfield Access to access our services.
+Family, carers, case managers and patients can refer to our services using our online referral form.

 Once a referral has been received, a Care Coordinator will phone the patient to discuss their needs and organise appropriate services.
 The Care Coordinator will provide the patient with their phone number.
 Patients are encouraged to contact the Care Coordinator if they have any concerns.